mccdgm/student-resources/resources.md

 * [WooCommerce](https://wordpress.org/plugins/woocommerce/) This plugin works by including all available image sizes for each image upload.
 Whenever WordPress outputs the image through the media uploader, or whenever a featured image is generated, those sizes will be included in the image tag via the srcset attribute.
 * [WP Help](https://wordpress.org/plugins/wp-help/) Site operators can create detailed, hierarchical documentation for the site's authors, editors, and contributors, viewable in the WordPress admin
 * [WP-Members: Membership Framework](https://wordpress.org/plugins/wp-members/) WP-Members™ is a membership plugin for WordPress®.
 Perfect for newsletters, premium content sites, and more!
 The plugin restricts selected WordPress® content to registered site members.
+* [WP-Polls](https://wordpress.org/plugins/wp-polls/) Adds an AJAX poll system to your WordPress blog.
+You can also easily add a poll into your WordPress's blog post/page.
 * [YITH WooCommerce Advanced Reviews](https://wordpress.org/plugins/yith-woocommerce-advanced-reviews/) Extends the basic functionality of woocommerce reviews and add a histogram table to the reviews of your products
 * [YITH WooCommerce Compare](https://wordpress.org/plugins/yith-woocommerce-compare/) Compare more products of your shop in one complete table
 * [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/) A premium version is also available